clejae/europe_land_iacs_prep/README.md

 8) __Script d1__ prepares information on the harmonized data and the classifications.
 9) __Script d3__ prepares the data for publication (e.g. removes information that cannot be shared).

-__We provide all column name translation tables and crop classification tables that we created in the respective folders.__ If you find errors, please do not hesitate to contact us.
+__We provide all column name translation tables and crop classification tables that we created in the [tables folder](tables) .__ If you find errors, please do not hesitate to contact us.

 ## Project setup for replication
 ```